Cirkit Designer Logo

 Backlight LED (adjustable brightness)

-The LCD I2C 20x4 module typically has a 4-pin header for connection.
-Below is the pinout:
+The LCD I2C 20x4 module typically has a 4-pin header for I2C communication.
+The pin configuration is as follows:

 Pin Name Description